d9pouces/hairgap/docs/index.rst

 Transfer modes
 --------------

-Three types of transfers are available:
+Three transfer modes are available:

-- an index file is sent, followed by all files, one by one
+- an index file is sent, followed by all files, one by one,
-- all files (including the index one) are sent as a single tar archive
+- all files (including the index one) are sent as a single tar archive (created on the fly),
 - all files are gathered in a single tar.gz archive that is split.
 Then an index file is sent followed by the chunks.

+The first one does not require extra storage (but remember that files can be modified in place since empty files cannot be sent) but can be very slow if many files are sent (due to the 3-second sleep after each transfer).
+The second one is the most efficient but requires to send potentially very large files.
+The third one is a trade-off between these methods, limiting the number of files to transfer and their size.

 Customize transfers